appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 ## Access images

-To access the data in an Image widget, use the `image` reference property in your JS code or queries as shown below
+To access the data in an Image widget, use the `image` reference property in your JS code or queries as shown below.

 ```js
 {{Image1.image}}